johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 ## Word prediction with LSTM

 ### Sample of terminal output
 Predicted text highligted based on neural activity of the LSTM hidden state output.
-Neuron 597 is detected to be relevant for spaces.
+Neuron 597 is detected to be relevant for spaces independently through the heatmap and fourier heat surfance.
+It seem to have an action potential that goes from negative up to zero when triggered by the spaces.
 ![Sample of terminal output](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-Terminal0.PNG)
 ### Corresponding heatmap with relevance scores
 Heatmap of extracted feature of interest " " (space) (left) and automatic found relevant neuron 597 through relevance heatmap (right)
 ![Corresponding heatmap](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-Heatmap0.png)
 ### Corresponding Fourier transform heat surface
-Fourier transform and automatically detected peak for neuron 597 at frequency 0.5 (every second word)
+Fourier transform and automatically detected peak for neuron 597 at frequency 0.5 (every second word).
 ![Corresponding Fourier transform heat surface](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-Fouriermap0.png)

 ### Another sample of terminal output
 Predicted text highligted based on neural activity of the LSTM hidden state output.
-Neuron 455 is detected to be significantly active durong sentences and get deactivated by dots and question marks.
+Neuron 455 is detected to be significantly active (red) during sentences and get deactivated by dots and question marks.
 ![Sample of terminal output](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMDots-Terminal1.PNG)
 ### Corresponding heatmap with relevance scores
 Heatmap of extracted feature of interest ".", "?" and "!" (left) and automatic found relevant neuron 455 through relevance heatmap (right).